vtexdocs/help-center-content/docs/faq/en/ive-edited-a-placeholder-and-the-site-hasnt-been-updated-what-to-do.md

 ---
-title: I've edited a placeholder and the site hasn't been updated.
-What to do?
+title: 'I've edited a placeholder and the site hasn't been updated.
+What to do?'
 id: 3aYplfjwuQumeiEe20UUaO
 status: PUBLISHED
 createdAt: 2018-01-22T22:00:31.331Z